Beyond Scores: Proximal Diffusion Models: Proximal-based generative diffusion modeling

-Here, we extend proximal-matching to a setting that will enable us to learn a set of proximals for varying degrees of regularization strengths, as needed for \PDM: the set $\{\prox_{-\lambda \ln p_t}\}$ for a range of $t$ and $\lambda$'s.
+Here, we extend proximal-matching to a setting that will enable us to learn a set of proximals for varying densities and regularization strengths, as needed for \PDM: the set $\{\prox_{-\lambda \ln p_t}\}$ for a range of $t$ and $\lambda$'s.
 Our generalization of the proximal matching objective for proximal diffusion model is

 where $X_t \sim p_t$ and $Y | X_t \sim \cN(X_t, \lambda I_d)$ are clean and noisy samples for the forward process, respectively.
 Intuitively, with sufficient data and model capacity (just as in score-matching networks), the optimal solution to \cref{eq:pm-generalized}, denoted by $f_{\theta^*}(x; t, \lambda)$, approximates $\prox_{-\lambda \ln p_t} (x)$ as $\zeta \to 0$.